Getting started

 Landing in London

-London City Airport is the closest to UEL’s Docklands Campus.
-Gatwick and Heathrow are the two of the most commonly used airports for new international student arrivals.
+London City Airport is the closest airport to UEL’s Docklands Campus.
+London Gatwick and London Heathrow are two of the most commonly used airports for new international student arrivals.

 Public transport